How to Build Cybersecurity Compliance with Free CIS Resources

 - The CIS Controls provide prioritized security guidance to help defend against common cyber threats

-- CIS RAM (Risk Assessment Method) helps businesses organize the CIS Controls and sub-controls based on a customized assessment of risk
+- The CIS Risk Assessment Method (CIS RAM) helps businesses organize the CIS Controls and Safeguards based on a customized assessment of risk

-- The CIS Benchmarks are specific configuration guidelines for securing over 150 technologies including servers, operating systems, and software
+- The CIS Benchmarks provide specific configuration guidelines for securing more than 100 technologies including servers, operating systems, and software

-Each of these resources is developed through a community-driven, consensus-based process; cybersecurity specialists and subject matter experts volunteer their time to ensure these resources are robust and secure.
+All of these resources are the result of a community-driven, consensus-based process facilitated by CIS.
+Through it, cybersecurity specialists and subject matter experts volunteer their time to ensure these resources are robust and secure.

-How are your resources mapped to each other?
+How do these resources map to each other?

 As part of the CIS Benchmark development process, each recommendation is reviewed for applicability to the CIS Controls.
 CIS Benchmark guidelines may be mapped to one or more: